 The Kids are Alright

 Hunter was perched on the edge of Bart’s couch staring at the blank television screen.
-Hunter sat cross-legged on the couch catacorner, with a flute across his lap, looking at Hunter.
+Ian sat cross-legged on the couch catacorner, with a flute across his lap, looking at Hunter.
 Billy cast a curious frown at them both as he sipped from his bong and readied a stopwatch.
 He blew a dense cloud at Hunter’s head.
 Hunter waved a hole through the smoke as it froze around his head.

 “Alright, stop trying to distract me,” Hunter rubbed his hands against his face and clapped them against his cheeks a few times.
 He threw his hands to his sides and balled his fists, “Okay.
 Hit me.”

 Ian raised his flute to his lips and wove a meandering improvisation.
 Hunter’s face clenched.
 His eyelids clamped as he bit down hard on his bottom lip.
 He let out a long, low grunt.
 Then is face became expressionless and his eyes drifted over toward Ian.
 He gazed on Ian, his eyes relaying an empty head.
 Ian lowered his flute and smirked at Hunter shaking his head.
 Billy giggled had extracted prodigious wads of cotton from his ears.

 “You got him again,” Billy chuckled.

 “He held out a bit longer this time,” Ian said.

 “23 seconds.
 Three seconds better than his record.”